 Sarah Koster – Creative and Sales VP for BedVoyage – I work for BedVoyage because their products have changed my life.

-"I’ve suffered from eczema my whole life, I'm a red-head, with pale and dry sensitive skin, basically genetically born with eczema!
-Yay me." says Sarah Koster, wife and mother of 2 small children.
-"I've suffered from cradle cap to inflamed itchy skin, scaly dry patches on my hands and feet, unbearable itchiness, weird patches on my legs and scalp, and swimming in a chlorine pool almost made my feet unbearable.
-My mom switched from product to product to try to find a solution, they didn’t have CerVe or bamboo linens at that time, so very little worked to soothe my symptoms.
+“I’ve suffered from eczema my whole life, I’m a red-head, with pale and dry sensitive skin, basically genetically born with eczema!
+Yay me.” says Sarah Koster, wife and mother of 2 small children.
+“I’ve suffered from cradle cap to inflamed itchy skin, scaly dry patches on my hands and feet, and unbearable itchiness.
+I also get weird patches on my legs and scalp, and swimming in a chlorine pool almost made my feet unbearable.
+My mom switched from product to product to try to find a solution, they didn’t have CerVe or bamboo linens at that time, so very little worked to soothe my symptoms.”

-Bamboo has been a staple in my regimen and gives me immediate relief, from bamboo towels after a warm shower, to bedtime with bamboo sheets on my itchy legs and dry patchy feet - they are simply a must have for me.
-So much, that they are part of my bag when I travel, MY CARRY ON BAG!
+“A staple in my regimen has been Bamboo, and gives me immediate relief.
+I use the bamboo towels after a warm shower, then on to bedtime with bamboo sheets on my itchy legs and dry patchy feet – they are simply a must have for me.
+So much so that they are part of my bag when I travel, MY CARRY ON BAG!

-No better way to explain but bamboo fibers soothes my skin, anyone who know Sarana lotion, and that instant cooling feeling that calms your skin, bamboo is kind of like that, but without the lotion, tingle and smell - oh the relief.
-It's life changing.
+There’s no better way to explain but to say that bamboo fabrics soothe my skin so well.
+Anyone who is familiar with Sarana lotion, knows that instant cooling feeling that calms your skin.
+Bamboo is like that, but without the lotion, tingle and smell – oh the relief.
+It’s life changing.
 So much so that I reached out to BedVoyage after using their products for a number of years, and asked if I could join their team!
-I've been their marketing and sales director since Feb.
-2018 and have helped develop the Panda Baby line of baby crib and bath linens, because babies suffer from eczema too!
+I’ve been their marketing and sales director since Feb.
+2018 and have helped develop the Panda Baby line of baby crib and bath linens, because babies suffer from eczema too!”

 Let me tell you about some other items that I’ve found soothing: